Back to Home

 Final Thoughts: The PM Role

-We are moving toward a reality where a specification isn't just a document, but a working application; or, if the product is lean enough, the PM might build the whole thing themselves.
-This shift also challenges the notion that execution is secondary to strategy.
-Strategy and execution have always been symbiotic; to ensure a vision comes to life as intended, you have to be close to the build.
+We are moving toward a world where a specification is no longer just a document, it is a functional prototype.
+For lean products, a single PM might just build the entire thing themselves.
+This shift challenges the idea that execution is secondary to strategy.
+To make sure your vision survives, you have to get your hands dirty in the build.